gammasim/simtools/README.rst

 * Classes are not designed to be re-used, all parameters should be set when initializing and not changed afterwards.
 New parameters should mean new instance of the class.
 * filesLocation
 * A test flag (test=True/False) should exist always when possible.
 If True, it must provide a faster and simpler implementation.
-* Spectially important for time comsuming simulations.
+* Espectially important for time comsuming simulations.
 The default must always be test=False.
 * A force flag (force=True/False) should exist in any case in which files are created.
 If False, the existing files should not be overwritten.
 The default must always be force=False.
 * A clean method must be available for any class that create files.